-Samsung RU8000 is the top model of Samsung’s 2019 non QLED TV.
-In the market, it sits in middle range model.
-On the other hand, the Samsung NU8000 is the predecessor of RU8000.
-Despite the NU8000 is the last year model and its existence have been replaced by the RU8000, but you can still find them in some merchants.
-Just like other mid-range TV, in the market, they both come in a lot of screen size options.
-From the smallest, there is the 49 inches model (UN49RU8000 vs UN49NU8000), the 55 inches model (UN55RU8000 vs UN55NU8000), the 65 inches model (UN65RU8000 vs UN65NU8000), the 75 inches model (UN75RU8000 vs UN75NU8000), and the biggest 82 inches model (UN82RU8000 vs UN82NU8000).
+The Samsung RU8000 is the top model of Samsung’s 2019 non-QLED TV line.
+It is a middle range priced model.
+The Samsung NU8000 was replaced by the newer RU8000.
+Even though the NU8000 is last year’s model and was replaced by the RU8000, but you can still find the NU8000 in some stores.
+Just like other mid-range televisions on the market, they each come in a lot of screen size options.
+The smallest is the 49 inch model (the UN49RU8000 vs UN49NU8000), then there’s a 55 inch model (UN55RU8000 vs UN55NU8000), a 65 inch model (UN65RU8000 vs UN65NU8000), a 75 inch model (UN75RU8000 vs UN75NU8000), and the biggest is the 82 inch model (UN82RU8000 vs UN82NU8000).

 Samsung RU8000 vs NU8000 Specification

 |49 Inches (UN49NU8000FXZA), 55 Inches (UN55NU8000 FXZA), 65 Inches (UN65NU8000 FXZA), 75 Inches (UN75NU8000 FXZA), and 82 Inches (UN82NU8000 FXZA)

 |49 Inches (UN49RU8000 FXZA), 55 Inches (UN55RU8000 FXZA), 65 Inches (UN65RU8000 FXZA), 75 Inches (UN75RU8000 FXZA), and 82 Inches (UN82RU8000 FXZA)